 These are the signals you should not dismiss unless you’re fine graduating with a below-average GPA.

-Some classes are hard enough you don’t need additional stress.
+Some classes are hard enough that you don’t need additional stress.

 Overall, a classroom communication barrier is one of the common factors affecting student learning.